MbinOrg/mbin/README.md

-# Mbin - Fork of /kbin
+# Mbin

 Mbin is a fork of kbin, community-focused.
 Feel free to discuss on [Matrix](https://matrix.to/#/#mbin:melroy.org) and to create Pull Requests.

 **Important:** Mbin is focused on what the community wants, pull requests can be merged by any repo member.
 Discussions take place on [Matrix](https://matrix.to/#/#mbin:melroy.org) then _consensus_ has to be reached by the community.
 If approved by the community, no additional reviews are required on the PR.
 It's built entirely on trust.

-Mbin is a modular, decentralized content aggregator and microblogging platform running on the Fediverse network.
+Mbin is a decentralized content aggregator, voting, discussion and microblogging platform running on the Fediverse network.
 It can communicate with many other ActivityPub services, including Kbin, Mastodon, Lemmy, Pleroma, Peertube.
 The initiative aims to promote a free and open internet.